Gay IVF Embryology Team

 Danielle earned her Bachelor of Science degree from the University of Massachusetts and spent one year at University College in Cork, Ireland studying reproductive physiology.
 A senior embryologist, she has a Masters of Clinical Embryology and Andrology from the Jones Institute of the Eastern Virginia Medical School.
 She is certified as a Technical Program Supervisor in embryology and andrology by the American Board of Bioanalysts.

 Senior embryologist, Hui-Zhong graduated from the Qingdao Medical School and practiced in China as a surgeon and urologist.
 His interests in urology and andrology led him to clinical embryology.
-He joined the RSC laboratory team in 1999.
+He joined the IVF New England laboratory team in 1999.
 Hui-Zhong’s experience is distinguished.
 He founded the first andrology clinic and laboratory in China for male infertility.